What Changed: Saudi Arabia Now Accepts the Apostille

 Local Courier R250 1-2 working days

-International Courier (to Saudi Arabia) R900 3-5 working days
+International Courier (to Saudi Arabia) by destination zone 3-5 working days

-The following documents are most frequently attested for use in the Kingdom of Saudi Arabia:
+The following documents are most frequently apostilled for use in the Kingdom of Saudi Arabia:

 • Degrees and Diplomas - Required for Iqama (work permit) applications.
-SAQA verification may be needed
+Apostilled via the High Court; SAQA verification may be needed first

 • Police Clearance Certificates - Mandatory for all Saudi work visa applications